SarpAkin/replay-viewer/README.md

 to lauch
 > replay_viewer \<replay-out-dir>

-you can use SPACE to switch between recording and replay screenshots you can use LEFT & RIGHT arrow keys to switch between indiviual tests you can use UP & DOWN arrow keys to switch between screenshots of a test
+you can use SPACE to switch between recording and replay screenshots <br>
+you can use LEFT & RIGHT arrow keys to switch between indiviual tests <br>
+you can use UP & DOWN arrow keys to switch between screenshots of a test <br>